xiaohunying/notes/pages/aws-security.md

 Web ACL.
 As soon as the request matches all the conditions within a rule it will be associated with that rule regardless of if there is another rule further down that would also be a match.

+WAF integrated with CloudWatch allowing you to monitor set metrics for the service.
+WAF CloudWatch metrics are reported in one minute intervals by default and are kept for a 2 week period.
+The metrics monitored are:
+- AllowedRequests
+- BlockedRequests
+- CountedRequests
+- PassedRequests

 <br />

 # AWS Firewall Manager